miekg/skydns2/README.md

     4.rails.staging.east.skydns.local.
 3600 IN A    10.0.1.125
     6.rails.staging.east.skydns.local.
 3600 IN AAAA 2003::8:1

-Here all three entries of the 'east' are returned.
-There is one another feature in play.
-The second and third names, {4,6}.rails.staging.east.skydns.local, only had an ip record configured.
-Here SkyDNS used the ectd path to construct a target name and then puts the actual ip address in the additional section.
-Directly querying for the A records of 4.rails.staging.east.skydns.local. of course also works:
+Here all three entries of the `east` are returned.

+There is one other feature at play here.
+The second and third names, `{4,6}.rails.staging.east.skydns.local`, only had an IP record configured.
+Here SkyDNS used the ectd path to construct a target name and then puts the actual IP address in the additional section.
+Directly querying for the A records of `4.rails.staging.east.skydns.local.` of course also works:

     % dig @localhost -p 5354 +noall +answer A 4.rails.staging.east.skydns.local.
     4.rails.staging.east.skydns.local.
 3600 IN A    10.0.1.125

 TODO(miek): wildcard queries

-###Examples
+### Examples

 Now we can try some of our example DNS lookups:

-####All Services in staging.east
+#### All Services in staging.east

-     dig @localhost staging.east.skydns.local.
+    % dig @localhost staging.east.skydns.local.
 SRV

     ;; QUESTION SECTION:
     ;staging.east.skydns.local.
 IN  SRV